13 Beautiful Coastal Towns in Florida You Must Visit

 12. Naples

-Naples is a picturesque coastal town in southwest Florida on the Gulf of Mexico.
-Known for its beautiful beaches, upscale shopping and dining, and world-class golf courses, Naples is a popular destination for visitors seeking luxury and relaxation.
+Naples is a luxurious coastal town located on the Gulf of Mexico in Southwest Florida.
+With its white sand beaches, upscale shopping and dining, and world-class golf courses, it’s no wonder Naples is known as the “Crown Jewel” of Southwest Florida.

 13. Key West